passcod/nompose/SPEC.md

  - `\"magical\"`
  - `\\\\`

-### 2.4 Quoted atoms
+### 2.4 Quoted labels

-An atom enclosed in double-quotes (0x22) can contain whitespace, parenthesis, and/or colons without restriction nor escaping.
-Quoted atoms can also contain escape sequences as defined in §2.2.
+A label enclosed in double-quotes (0x22) can contain whitespace, parenthesis, and/or colons without restriction nor escaping.
+Quoted labels can also contain escape sequences as defined in §2.2.

-All bare atoms and escaped bare atoms may be quoted without effect.
+All bare labels and escaped bare labels may be quoted without effect.

-For example, these are all _single_ valid quoted atoms:
+For example, these are all _single_ valid quoted labels:

  - `"habitual"`
  - `"home sweet home"`